 A final invoice will be sent once team numbers have been confirmed.
 The balance of team and house fees is due 6 weeks prior to your arrival.
 This allows us sufficient time to purchase building materials and get ready for your team.

 What does it cost to build a home?

 Here’s the breakdown (all prices are in US Dollars)

 Includes a poured foundation and all materials for the building of the house, inside and out.

-Includes airport pickup/drop-off, daily transport to the build site, on site catered lunches (breakfast and dinner included if staying on the YWAM base), Porta-a-potties on site and your very own Homes of Hope T-shirt!
+Includes airport pickup/drop-off, daily transport to the build site, on-site catered lunches (breakfast and dinner included if staying on the YWAM base), Port-a-potties on site, and your very own Homes of Hope T-shirt!
 We provide additional Homes of Hope staff who will be there to guide you along the way.
-Your team will have a “A” builder (leader of the build), “B” Builder (assistant to the A builder), and a Host/Translator/Driver.
+Your team will have an “A” builder (leader of the build), “B” Builder (assistant to the A builder), and a Host/Translator/Driver.
 Depending on the size of your team, if more of our HOH staff are needed, we can provide them for you.

 Optional Home Furnishing Kit – $1,600

 Items vary from home to home, but the basic items most families need are: Beds, mattress, pillows, sheets, stove, fridge, shelving unit for clothing or food, dining table and chairs, basic cleaning supplies, dining set (plates, bowls, cups, silverware.) set of pots and pans, other kitchen items, bit of canned food/rice/beans.
 Usually we reserve a bit of extra money to let the team take the family shopping on the last day.
 Teams can also go shopping beforehand and they are more than welcome to bring items down.

 Some items are subject to change dependent on each unique family and their needs.